NY death toll passes 10,000, but new hotspots slow to emerge

 As the coronavirus throws millions out of work and devastates economies worldwide, governments are struggling with the delicate balance between keeping people safe from a highly contagious disease and making sure they can still make a living or have enough to eat.

-Workers in some nonessential industries returned to their jobs Monday in Spain, one of the hardest hit countries in the pandemic, while in South Korea officials were warning that hard-earned progress fighting the virus could be eroded by new infections as restrictions ease.
+Workers in some nonessential industries returned to their jobs Monday in Spain, one of the hardest hit countries in the pandemic.
+In South Korea, officials warned that hard-earned progress fighting the virus could be eroded by new infections as restrictions ease.

 The decisions are complicated because each nation is on its own coronavirus arc, with places like Britain, Japan and parts of the United States still seeing increasing daily levels of deaths or infections; France and New York hoping they are stabilizing, albeit at a high plateau of deaths; and nations like Italy and Spain seeing declines in the rates of increase.